 So, you’ve recently purchased your first home.
 Congratulations!
-This is a big step and commitment, especially if you’re someone who moves into a new apartment once a year.
+This is a big step and commitment, especially if you’re someone who moves into a new apartments near San Fransico once a year.
 While there are several benefits to owning a home, there are many drawbacks, particularly in design.
 There will be lots of opportunities to make mistakes.

 While mistakes in new home design are prevalent, here are some of the most typical design mistakes made by first-time home purchasers so that we can save you some time and money.